khronus/khronus/README.md

 ## Overview

-Khronus is a open source distributed reactive time series database.
-It is designed to store, analyze and process a huge amount of metrics.
+Khronus is an open source, distributed and reactive time series database designed to store, retrieve, analyze and process a large amount of custom metrics.

-It measures well.
-It correctly and precisely analyzes and processes timers and gauges using the great [HdrHistogram] by Gil Tene.
-It is space-efficient and has data tunable retention policies.
-It relies on both `Akka Cluster` and `Cassandra` to scale and be resilient.
+Written in Scala, it is based on the great [HdrHistogram] by Gil Tene and relies on both `Akka Cluster` and `Cassandra` to scale and be resilient.

-It is very fast to query `percentiles, counts, min, max` and other forms of metrics, even if they have a lot of samples.
+It is intended to be fast to query metrics and perform aggregations without losing precision even in the presence of a lot of samples.

-Khronus does not have its own dashboard to graph its metrics.
-It is focused on analyzing and retrieving time series data.
-It can be integrated with `Grafana` through the `InfluxDB api` though.

 ## Status

 Khronus is being actively developed.
-It is currently being used in production at [Despegar.com].
+It is being used in production at [Despegar.com].
-Currently working hard to have a stable release and provide a docker container to getting started.
+We are currently finishing details for the first stable and public Khronus release.

 ## Features

+* Fast queries and aggregations.
+* Grafana integration.
 * Support for `timers, gauges and counters`.
+* Percentiles done right.
+No more percentiles average or average of averages.
 * Configurable series resolution (30 seconds, 1 minute, 10 minutes, etc).
-* Percentiles done right.
-No more average of averages.
-* Fast, very fast retrieval of metrics.
-* Highly scalable.
+* Tunable retention policies.
-* Highly available.
+* Highly scalable & available.
-* REST Api for pushing data.
+* REST API for pushing data.
-* Grafana integration through the InfluxDB api.

 ## Installation